-Arbitrator Robert Bergeson, F94C-1 F-C 97105493, Long Beach, CA, 2-16-02
+Arb.
+Robert Bergeson, F94C-1F-C 97105493, Long Beach, CA, 2-16-02

-The union filed a grievance seeking to have 204-B's bid duty assignment as a General Clerk posted ever a detail of more than four months.
-[Management used a limited duty Clerk with a Rehabilitation Job Offer in SPBS to fill the General Clerk duty assignment while the 204-B was detailed.].
-Local Management refused to post the duty assignment and kept the Rehab Clerk in the assignment even after the 204-B was promoted to supervisor.
-When the grievance was resolved at Step 3, management posted the General Clerk position, with the notation that "if anyone bids on this the job will be abolished."
+Union grieved to have 204-B's bid duty assignment as a General Clerk posted ever a more than 4 month detail.
+[Management used a limited duty Clerk with a

+Rehabilitation Job Offer in SPBS to fill the General Clerk duty assignment while the 204-B was detailed.].
+Local Management refused to post the duty assignment and kept the Rehab Clerk in the assignment even after the 204-B was promoted to Supervisor.
+When the grievance was resolved at Step 3, management posted the General Clerk with the notation that "if anyone bids on this the job will be abolished."
 Once a successful bidder was determined, local management abolished the General Clerk duty assignment and continued to use the Rehabilitation Clerk in the job.
 The Arbitrator said (at Pages 10-13):